PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Pointers/Lecture/english.md

 Now compile and run this code using the shell.

 # Void
 Since a pointer (aka variable with address) simply points to the first byte of an array (or just the first byte to an `int`) we don't have to tell C the type!
-We can jsut point to the first byte of data!
+We can just make a plain old address to the first byte (of the data)!

 Change the code to the following.